Google Plus For Real Estate

 - Join Communities relevant to your field and become a valued contributor there.
 Communities are the best way on Google+ for people who like discussing the same topic to discover each other.
 Certainly join Bill Gassett’s Real Estate Community at a minimum!

 - Use gplusdata.com to find influential, engaging people in your area and target demographics.
-As Bill Gassett pointed out in a recent post, in Author Rank it is likely Google will judge you by how influential the people who engage with you are in your topic areas, so you want to try to build relationships with key influencers.
+As Bill Gassett pointed out in a recent post, in Author Rank it is likely Google will judge you by how influential the people who engage with you are in your topic areas, so you want to try to build relationships with key people of influence.

 - And of course, implement Google Authorship as indicated above.

-There is so much more to do than those steps, but those should get you started toward establishing a valuable Google+ network.
+There is so much more to do than those steps, but those should get you started toward establishing a valuable Google Plus network.
 And feel free to follow me on Google+ for lots more tips and info on using G+ for business.
 Google Plus for Real Estate is here!